ghiscoding/aurelia-slickgrid/README.md

 ## Migration (from 0.x to 1.x)
 ### Breaking Changes
-Since the version `1.x` is a complete rewrite, there are some drawbacks (Frozen grid is dropped and some lib imports are little funky since we now point to legacy libs).
-So we dropped the dependecies of [Slickgrid-ES6](https://github.com/DimitarChristoff/slickgrid-es6), that means that there are some breaking changes.
-The modules you can import are different and the `Frozen` grid is gone.
+Since the version `1.x` is a complete rewrite, there are some drawbacks which we will discuss.
+By dropping [Slickgrid-ES6](https://github.com/DimitarChristoff/slickgrid-es6) dependency, it means introducing couple of breaking changes (that is, if you were using previous version).
+Also, the modules that you can import are different and the `Frozen` grid is gone.

-### Why the rewrite?
+### So, why the rewrite?
-Mostly because the [Slickgrid-ES6](https://github.com/DimitarChristoff/slickgrid-es6) repo (which is maintained by 1 person, which mainly does `React` stuff) is not as maintained, neither stable, as the official [6pac fork](https://github.com/6pac/SlickGrid).
-Also, I now have another repo for `Angular 4+` as well ([Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid)) which I also maintain (that one is for work though) and is based on the [6pac fork](https://github.com/6pac/SlickGrid) fork, in which I prefer for it's stability, list of functionalities and samples (I even made a few PRs on that fork as well), which the `ES6` fork lacks.
-The goal is to make both `Angular-Slickgrid` and `Aurelia-Slickgrid` on par (feature wise) and because it is used and developed at my work, it will grow much faster.
+Mostly because the [Slickgrid-ES6](https://github.com/DimitarChristoff/slickgrid-es6) repo (which is maintained by 1 person, which mainly does `React` stuff) is not as maintained, neither stable, as the most active [6pac fork](https://github.com/6pac/SlickGrid).
+Also, I now have another repo for `Angular 4+` as well ([Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid)) which I also maintain (that one is for work though) and is based on the [6pac fork](https://github.com/6pac/SlickGrid) fork as well.
+I prefer the 6pac fork for it's stability, list of available functionalities and samples (I even made a few PRs on that fork as well), which the `ES6` fork lacks.
+The goal is to make both `Angular-Slickgrid` and `Aurelia-Slickgrid` on par (feature wise) and in synch, also since it is used and developed at my work, it will grow much faster.

 ## Wiki / Documentation
 The Wiki is where all the documentation and instructions will go, so please consult the [Aurelia-Validation - Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki) before opening any issues.
 The [Wiki - HOWTO](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO---Step-by-Step) is a great place to start with.